 A criminal defense lawyer can also call in a team of professionals to testify on the client’s behalf.
 If the prosecution calls a forensic specialist to testify, the criminal defense lawyer may bring in a forensic specialist to counter the testimony.
 A criminal defense attorney can use a number of professionals to help bolster the defendant’s case.
 They may use trial consultants who have a specialty in a given background to create presentations that will be used in the trial.
 A criminal defense lawyer will use all the tools available to fight for the defendant and get the best possible verdict.

 It is possible the defendant could be found guilty because of a verdict or due to a plea bargain.
 In that case, the criminal defense attorney will try to convince the judge or jury that there were circumstances involved that should weigh on sentencing.
 These discussions could lead to a reduced sentence or probation in place of incarceration.
 A criminal defense attorney is always seeking to aid the defendant.

 Let Tim W. Fleming, Attorney At Law Defend You

 If you have been charged with a crime, and need help, choose Tim W. Fleming, Attorney at Law.
 We will use all the tools at our disposal so that we can mount a strong defense.

-Call us or fill out our simple contact form and a member of our team will be in contact to discuss your case.
+Call us or fill out our simple contact form and I will be in contact with you to discuss your case.